technicalanxiety/technicalanxiety/src/content/posts/platform-resiliency-pt2.md

 ---
-title: "Platform Resiliency Part 2: The Promise That Can"
+title: "Platform Resiliency - Part 2: The Promise That Can"
 date: 2025-12-15
 description: "How to implement resiliency as a design principle woven into platform architecture, with practical guidance for operations teams and AI integration."
 image: resiliency-part2.jpg
 tags: ["Operations", "Leadership", "Platform"]
 series: "Platform Resiliency"
 series_part: 2
----

-*This is Part 2 of the "Platform Resiliency" series.
-[Part 1: The Promise That Couldn't Travel](/platform-resiliency-pt1/) covered why SRE failed to transfer outside Google.*

 ---

 > "Be like water making its way through cracks.
 Do not be assertive, but adjust to the object, and you shall find a way around or through it.
 If nothing within you stays rigid, outward things will disclose themselves.
 Empty your mind, be formless.
 Shapeless, like water.
 If you put water into a cup, it becomes the cup.
 You put water into a bottle and it becomes the bottle.
 You put it in a teapot, it becomes the teapot.
 Now, water can flow or it can crash.
 Be water, my friend." — Bruce Lee